Impax Asset Management Executes Share Buyback - TipRanks.com

 More about Impax Asset Management

 Impax Asset Management Group plc operates in the financial services industry, focusing on asset management.
-The company specializes in sustainable investment strategies, aiming to generate returns while positively impacting the environment and society.
+The company is known for its investment strategies that emphasize sustainability and environmental impact.

 Technical Sentiment Signal: Sell